Urea Is Included in Many Topical Skincare Products. It Moisturizes and Can Strengthen the Outermost Layer of Skin.

 Urea and Acne: The natural urea in our skin helps keep the top layer of the skin, called the skin barrier, strong.
 A healthy and strong skin barrier helps keep moisture from escaping through the skin, which keeps the skin in balance.
-This is particularly important for people with acne because acne-prone skin tends to have an impaired skin barrier.
+This is particularly important for people with acne because, while still unproven, acne-prone skin may come with an impaired skin barrier more often than not.
 However, depending on the formula, skincare products containing synthetic urea may either strengthen or weaken the skin barrier, so it is important that the product is tested to see how it impacts the skin barrier.
-In other words, just because a product contains urea doesn't mean it will be good for acne.
+In other words, just because a product contains urea doesn’t mean it will be good for acne.

 Urea for Other Skin Conditions: Urea can also be included at a high dose (up to 40%) in creams, lotions, shampoos, and gels, to treat skin disorders like atopic dermatitis or psoriasis.
 Since different conditions respond well only to specific concentrations of urea, talk to your doctor about which formulation is best for you.
 If you plan on using a product that contains large amounts of urea, be aware that in higher concentrations it can result in unfavorable reactions, such as stinging of the skin.
 However, if you simply see it as an ingredient in your moisturizer, it should be fine.

 - What Does Urea Do in the Skin?

 - Varying Concentrations of Urea for Different Skin Conditions